nus-tic4002-AY2021S2/tp2/docs/DeveloperGuide.md

 * 5a.
 The command entered is in the wrong format.
     * 5a1.
 Employee Tracker shows an error message.<br>
       Use case ends.

+**Use case: Sort an employee record by name**

+**MSS**
+1. User requests to sort employee records by name.
+2. Employee Tracker displays a success message together with the sorted employee records.<br>
+   Use case ends.

+**Extensions**
+* 6a.
+The command entered is in the wrong format.
+    * 6a1.
+Employee Tracker shows an error message.<br>
+      Use case ends.

 *{More to be added}*